 Lent is a time of fasting.
 As a Roman Catholic, the tradition is to “give up” something for Lent.
 Usually, people give up chocolate or coffee.
 Something they would normally enjoy habitually.
 This way then they feel the urge to imbibe in that habit they can make the sacrifice for God.
 Roman Catholics also abstain from eating meat and snacking on Fridays.
 I say “snacking” to keep it simple, here are the recommendations for fasting if you’re curious.

 To start, what is fasting?
-Fasting has traditionally meant abstaining from eating food for an extended period of time.
-Sometimes people don’t give up all food but will limit their food to only a few items: bread and water.
+Fasting has traditionally meant to abstain from eating food for an extend period of time.
+Sometimes people don’t give up all food, but will limit their food to only a few items: bread and water.
 Either way, through fasting you will feel the pains of hunger.
 People do use the word fasting to talk about things they have “given up.”
 You’ll hear people talk about going on a technology fast.
-Where they give up using their phone or computer for a period of time.
-For the purposes of this post, I’m looking at the traditional definition as it’s more concrete to explain my thoughts.
+Where they give up using there phone or computer for a period of time.
+For the purposes of this post I’m looking at the traditional definition as it’s more concrete to explain my thoughts.

 To simplify, fasting is abstaining from food to the point of feeling hunger for a period of time.

 What does it mean to eat?
 Eating is necessary for living.
 If we don’t eat we get weaker and we will eventually die.
 This is why it hurts.
 Our body does not want to die, we do not want to die.
 It’s also a very primal instinct to eat.
 All animals eat and all will eat to excess.
 That’s why dogs and cats will always get fat if you give them.
 They have no concept of dieting or a “healthy weight.”
 They eat because it is necessary for survival.